 US attacks were numerous, but the Japanese kept the airfields operational in hopes of using them as staging bases for the reconquest of the south-eastern end of the Solomon islands chain.
 Conversely, the Allies planned to use New Georgia as a stepping stone to isolate Rabaul and move into the north-western part of the Solomon islands chain, but it was appreciated at an early stage that with the numbers and types of amphibious craft available in 1943, Munda was an impossible initial target, so the landing would have to be made some distance away and then pave the way to a difficult advance on the Munda area through terrain which was physically very difficult and climatically very taxing.

-As it became clear at the end of 1942 that their forces could not hold Guadalcanal, the Japanese commanders came to the conclusion that the Allies would move toward the Japanese main base area at Rabaul on New Britain island, and that the central islands of the Solomons group were logical rungs on this ladder to the north-west.
+As it became clear at the end of 1942 that their forces could not hold Guadalcanal, the Japanese commanders came to the conclusion that the Allies would advance to the north-west in the direction of the Japanese main base area at Rabaul on New Britain island, and that the central islands of the Solomons group were logical rungs on this ladder to the north-west.
 The Imperial Japanese army believed that the attempt to hold the central part of the Solomon islands chain would ultimately be impossible, and therefore that it would be better to wait for an Allied attack on Bougainville island, whose defence would be much less costly to construct, supply and reinforce.
 The Imperial Japanese navy, on the other hand, preferred to delay the Allied advance for as long as possible by maintaining a distant line of defence.
 Given that there was no Japanese effective central command structure, the two Japanese services implemented their own plans: the navy assumed responsibility for the defence of the central part of the Solomon islands chain and the army for its northern part.

 Early in 1943, Japanese defences were prepared against possible Allied landings on New Georgia, Kolombangara and Santa Isabel islands, the last on the other side of 'The Slot' to the north-east of New Georgia island.
 By June 1943, therefore, the Japanese had some 10,500 troops on New Georgia and 9,000 troops, based on the 13th Regiment, on Kolombangara all under the command of Major General Minoru Sasaki’s South-East Detachment headquartered at Vila.
 These troops were well entrenched and awaiting an Allied attack.

 The retention of the New Georgia islands group had been entrusted on 31 May to the South-East Detachment, which comprised the 8th Combined Special Naval Landing Force and elements of Lieutenant General Tadayoshi Sano’s 38th Division, whose infantry group was commanded by Sasaki with the joint army and navy forces organised to the lowest echelons and defending remote landing sites.
 The forces based on New Georgia included the navy’s 6th Kure Special Naval Landing Force and the army’s 229th Regiment.
-The South-East Detachment was administratively subordinate to Lieutenant General Harukichi Hyakutake’s 17th Army, with its headquarters at Rabaul, and was operationally subordinate to Vice Admiral Baron Tomoshige Samejima’s 8th Fleet.
+The South-East Detachment was subordinate administratively to Lieutenant General Harukichi Hyakutake’s 17th Army, with its headquarters at Rabaul, and was operationally subordinate to Vice Admiral Baron Tomoshige Samejima’s 8th Fleet.
 The Japanese army and navy units on New Georgia and Kolombangara islands were reinforced with field artillery, anti-aircraft artillery and engineer units, joint detachments being deployed to Viru Harbour and Wickham Anchorage on the south-eastern end of New Georgia island, and to Rendova Harbour on the northern end of Rendova island and the villages of Kaeruka and Vura on the south-east coast of Vangunu island.

 Before the end of the Guadalcanal campaign the Japanese navy established a seaplane base, defended by the 7th Combined Special Naval Landing Force and a battalion of the Japanese army (3,100 troops) at Rekata Bay, on the north coast of Santa Isabel island near its north-western end, and based here a force of patrol seaplanes to keep 'The Slot' and Guadalcanal island under surveillance.
 This base was evacuated late in September 1943 before the fall of Vella Lavella island.